dipdup-io/dipdup/release-notes/README.md

 # Release notes

-This section contains useful information about changes introduced with specific DipDup releases.
+This section contains information about changes introduced with specific DipDup releases.

 [Jump to the latest release](4.0.0.md)